 Cleaning your windows from condensation with a dry cloth will also help, too.

-If you wanted to be a bit more thorough, you could check your car battery, wiper blades, fluid levels and brakes – but if you’re not planning to drive again for a while, do this a little closer to your next trip.
+You could also check your car battery, wiper blades, fluid levels and brakes – but if you’re not planning to drive again for a while, do this a little closer to your next trip.

 Sometimes, no matter how well you prepare, things can be out of your control.
-That’s why it’s a good idea to know what you're covered for under your car insurance policy, for added peace of mind.
+That’s why it’s a good idea to know what you're covered for under your car insurance policy.